Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Sandar on the "Ships starting with S" page.

 This company also had a Sandar later on.
 This was originally the German tanker Kattegat (6031 gt) which was en route to Narvik with supplies for the invasion fleet on Apr.
 9-1940, but had to take refuge in the Glomfjord south of Bodø, due to the danger of mines in Vestfjord.
 She was discovered, and M/S Nordkapp was sent on Apr.
 10 to seize her.
 She was scuttled, but saved and put into service under the Norwegian flag with the name Bodø.
 En route to Tromsø she was attacked and damaged by German aircraft.
 After the Norwegian capitulation of the North of Norway (summer of 1940) she again ended up in German control, was repaired and put into service under her original name Kattegat.
 At the end of the war she was badly damaged and being repaired at Sandefjord, where she again came under the Norwegian flag with the name Sandar. ("Handelfsflåten i krig", book 5, Lauritz Pettersen).
 Here's a lovely picture of this ship.
 The site also has info and pictures of other ships owned by Viriks Rederi.
-As will be seen by going to the latter link, the company had also had a ship by this name in 1907, as well as 2 more post war, one built in 1963, the other in 1969.
+As will be seen when going to the latter link, the company also had other ships by this name.

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "The Allied Convy System, Arnold Hague, "Axis Submarine Successes of World War II", Jürgen Rohwer, "Sjøforklaringer fra 2. verdenskrig", Volume II (Norwegian Maritime Museum), Dag Midbøe's personal documents, and misc. - (ref.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "The Allied Convoy System", Arnold Hague, "Axis Submarine Successes of World War Two", Jürgen Rohwer, "Sjøforklaringer fra 2. verdenskrig", Volume II (Norwegian Maritime Museum), Dag Midbøe's personal documents, and misc. - (ref.
 My Sources).

 Be